emeryberger/Hoard/README.md

 Copyright (C) 1998-2014 by [Emery Berger](http://www.cs.umass.edu/~emery)

-The Hoard memory allocator is a fast, scalable, and memory-efficient memory allocator for Linux, Solaris, Mac OS X, Windows, and more.
+The Hoard memory allocator is a fast, scalable, and memory-efficient memory allocator that works on a range of platforms, including Linux, Solaris, Mac OS X, and Windows.

 Hoard is a drop-in replacement for malloc that can dramatically improve application performance, especially for multithreaded programs